Skip to main content

 Rewards programs

 Review a credit card’s rewards program before applying to ensure that it’s a good match for your business.
 Different credit cards provide different rates of earning points and ways to redeem them.
+A flat-rate cash back credit card could be a good option for a business with varied expenses.
+On the other hand, a card with specific spending categories where cardmembers can earn rewards at an accelerated rate could benefit other businesses.

 Annual fees

-Keep in mind that some travel credit cards may have an annual fee.
+Keep in mind that some business travel credit cards may have an annual fee.
 Cards with higher annual fees may have additional rewards and benefits, but that doesn’t necessarily mean they’re better than another credit card option.

-If you think a certain travel credit card’s benefits are worth its potential annual fee, then it may be a good option for your business.
+If you think a certain business travel credit card’s benefits are worth its potential annual fee, then it may be a good option for your business.
 However, you can still earn points and rewards on other credit cards with no annual fee.

 Travel benefits